damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.md

 title: "Sales Onboarding"
 ---

 Sales onboarding at GitLab is an intense 30 day program.
 Our goal is within 30 days, have very salesperson prepared to help buyers navigate the purchase of GitLab EE.
-Each week in the forst 30 days will have a focus, a goal for the salesperson to have learned and applied.
+Each week, in the first 30 days, will have a focus; a goal, for the salesperson to have learned and applied.
 To help with the onboarding process, content can be found at [GitLab University](https://about.gitlab.com/university/)

 ### Week 1 - Goal is to create a Group, Project, Issue and merge request.